How to Choose the Best Travel Backpack for Europe

 The Best Travel Backpack for Europe

 There’s a large main compartment for your clothes with zippered pockets for cords, toiletries, and other small stuff.
-You can pack your laptop, tablet, or Kindle in the TSA-friendly lay-flat laptop compartment.
+You can pack your laptop, tablet, or Kindle in the TSA-friendly, padded laptop compartment.
 You can stow all the small essentials that demand easy access—like your favorite notebook or sunglasses—in the front compartment.

-The Tortuga Travel Backpack is our most ergonomic, most organized, and most adjustable backpack.
-The 35L size will meet carry on dimensions on most European airlines so you never have to check a bag.
+The Tortuga Travel Backpack is our most ergonomic, organized, and adjustable weather-resistant backpack.
+The 30L size will meet carry on dimensions on most European airlines, so you never have to check a bag.

 We started Tortuga after realizing the shortcomings of existing bags during a backpacking trip to Eastern Europe in 2009.
 Mine was large, cumbersome, and disorganized.
 Jeremy’s shoulder strap broke on the first day due to cheap materials.